cgbartnik/comparison_between_visual_saliency_maps_of_CNN_and_those_of_human_beings/README.md

 ## Google Colab version
-A complete version of the code with pre-installed packages can be found on [Google Colaboratory].
+A complete version of the code with pre-installed packages can be found on Google Colaboratory.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1uFKK00fDlxtTfBLNjLTpDl37Vs5HgGwo?usp=sharing)

-!!
-Right now only the Google Colab Version is available!!

-## About the repo (under construction)
+## About the repo

 This repo contain the different notebooks to run & reproduce the results from the master thesis:

-+ Preprocessing & sampling of the actors from the KDEF database for the testset
++ Introduction, preprocessing and sampling of the actors from the KDEF database for the testset
 + Fine tuning of the pre-trained VGG Face for facial expression recognition
++ Analysis:
   + Evaluation of the training process and the choosen model
+  + Reading in the Eye-tracker Data from R
+  + Eye tracker data analysis and creation of the attention heatmaps
   + LRP heatmaps to visualize the networks decision
-+ Eye tracker data analysis and creation of the attention heatmaps
+  + Random Baseline Experiment
   + Comparison using a perturbation analysis approach

 ## Dataset